f5devcentral/f5-big-iq-lab/docs/class6/module1/lab4.rst

 You can look at those policies in Venafi by looking at the last chapter of this lab *Venafi Setup and Microsoft CA*.

+.. warning:: If you are doing **Class 1 Module 2 Lab 2.11**, `go back to this lab`_ so you can use Ansible to create, deploy the SSL objects and AS3 application service.

+.. _go back to this lab: ../../class1/module2/lab11.html#configured-third-party-certificate-provider-on-big-iq

 SSL Certificate & Key creation on BIG-IQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^